 40% of the people receiving caregiving from unpaid caregivers are people with disabilities.
 In Wisconsin, an estimated 549,000 informal caregivers are providing 588,000 million hours of care, valued at nearly \$6 billion dollars.
-Families across the state that they have often had to rearrange schedules and even leave their jobs to fill in caregiving gaps.
+Families across the state often have to rearrange schedules and even leave their jobs to fill in caregiving gaps.